NeRF-Pose: A First-Reconstruct-Then-Regress Approach for Weakly-supervised 6D Object Pose Estimation: Experiments

 \subsection{Comparisons to the State-of-the-art}

 \textbf{LM.} We train our method on real images, strictly following the training/testing split from \cite{brachmann2014learning}.
 In order to make a fair comparison to Cai at al.~\cite{ianreid2020reconstruct}, apart from training using relative poses(\textbf{Our-weak}), we also train our method using pose labels(\textbf{Our-pose}).
 In Tab.~\ref{tab:linemod}, our method outperforms the method of Cai at al.~\cite{ianreid2020reconstruct} by a large margin ($\approx14pp$) on a ADD(-S) metric.
 Moreover, our method with weakly-supervised settings performs on-par with the SoTA fully-supervised methods.
+We also perform an ablation, (\textbf{Ours-sam}) by using SegmentAnything\cite{kirillov2023segment} to generate segmentation masks using ground truth bounding boxes as input instead of using ground truth segmentation masks.
+The mild accuracy drop(3.5\%) indicates that our approach can be applied in the real world much more easily compared to other approaches using relative poses from the sensor or SFM and segmentation masks obtained using SAM.

 \textbf{LMO.} We compare our method with SoTA methods in terms of ADD(-S) on LMO.
 Compared to Cai et al.~\cite{ianreid2020reconstruct} trained with pose labels but without CAD models on real images, our method on the same settings achieves 49.2\% on mean ADD score, surpassing it with a large margin of $20pp$.
 In our setting, the CAD models are not accessible, so we do not train our method in self-generated synthetic images or \textit{pbr} images pulished in \cite{hodan2018bop,bopchallenge}.
 It is proved that training with more synthetic images can improve the model performance and \textit{pbr} images can improve more.
 So, it is reasonable to claim that we stays comparable with the SoTA fully-supervised methods (GDR-Net~\cite{wang2021gdr}: 53.0\% and SO-Pose~\cite{di2021so}: 54.3\%) trained on real and author-generated synthetic images.